apigee/apijam/Labs/Appendix/API Development - Target Endpoints/README.md

 ![Click on URLs](./media/call-prod-and-test-apis.png)

-* Verify you get a JSON response from both the test and prod APIs.
+* Verify you get a JSON response from both the test and prod APIs.You can do this by simple clicking the test and prod URL.

 If you do, congrats, you've successfully configured an API which relies on named target servers instead of hard coded URLs!

 # Lab Video